 Professionally, Dr. Evan Button is a member of the American Optometric Association as well as the Arkansas Optometric Association.
 He is a passionate optometrist who serves the community by providing eye care services to his patients.
 He strives to give patients the best of care by having a good bedside manner during eye examinations.
 He enjoys all aspects of optometry, including ocular disease, contact lenses, and glasses.

-utside of the office, Evan enjoys being active, playing golf, and spending time with family and friends.
+Outside of the office, Evan enjoys being active, playing golf, and spending time with family and friends.
 Dr. Button practices in Blytheville and Osceola.
-He lives in Blytheville with his dog, Winston.
+He lives in Blytheville with his wife, Jenny, their son, Rider, and two dogs.

 Jennifer Button, O.D.